Modi1987/KST-Kuka-Sunrise-Toolbox/README.md

 * Video tutorials on KST version 1.7 are [available here]().
 * Video tutorials on earlier versions of KST are [available here](https://www.youtube.com/watch?v=_yTK0Gi0p3g&list=PLz558OYgHuZdVzTaB79iM8Y8u6EjFe0d8)

-Earlier versions of KST still works with the newer version 1.7.
-The newer version KST-1.7 only provides a wrapper class, that wraps the various functions of earlier versions in the file KST.m.
-As such the user has the freedom of choice to utilize KST-1.7 or eariler version according to his own preference.
+The newer version of KUKS Sunrise Toolbox (KST-1.7) provides a wrapper class that wraps the various functions of earlier versions in the file KST.m.
+As such earlier versions of KST still works with the newer version 1.7.
+And the user has the freedom of choice to utilize KST-1.7 or eariler versions according to his own preference.

 --------------------------------------